 How much prize money has he won in his career?

-As of early August 2021, his total career prize money is $426,944.
-More than half of that has come in 2021 itself.
+As of July 4, 2022, his total career prize money is $1.2 million.
 You can find his updated prize money statistics on his ATP profile page.

 What is his best performance at a Grand Slam event?